-First, we hold that student discipline is an essential component of educational policy, and that claims of negligent school discipline are prohibited as a matter of law under Hunter.
-In support of this holding, we note that Maryland state courts and the District Court for the District of Maryland have been consistent in broadly applying this line of cases to all aspects of education.
+First, the Gambrills argue that student discipline is not part of the educational system and therefore is not covered by the Hunter line of cases.
+As we will explain, we hold that student discipline is an essential component of educational policy, and that claims of negligent school discipline are prohibited as a matter of law under Hunter.
+In support of this holding, we note that Maryland state courts and the District Court for the District of Maryland have been consistent in applying this line of cases broadly to include all aspects of education.
 See Gurbani, 237 Md.
 App. at 293; Tabor, 138 Md.
-App. at 751;

-The Gambrills' opening brief did not present any argument that the circuit court erred in granting summary judgment to the Board under Hunter and Gurbani.
-This constitutes waiver of the issue.
-See MD.
-R. 8-504 (a)(6); DiPino, 354 Md. at 56.
-For strategic reasons of its own, the Board, in its Appellee's brief, argued that the circuit court's decision that claims against the Board sounding in educational negligence were prohibited under the Hunter and Gurbani line of cases.
+App. at 751; NT, 2011 WL 3747751 at 8.
+Our research has not disclosed a single exception to this rule.
+16 cases.
 In their reply brief, the Gambrills, for the first time, argued that the circuit court erred in this regard.
 Ordinarily, we will not consider an issue raised for the first time in a reply brief.
 Gazunis v.
 Foster, 400 Md.
 541, 554 (2007) (quoting Jones v.
 State, 379 Md.
 704, 713 (2004)).
 Here, however, because the Board first brought the issue to our attention, it cannot complain of surprise or a lack of opportunity to respond (although clearly in the reverse of the ordinary order of argument).
 As a result, we exercise our discretion to address this legal issue.
 Id.